Welcome to OneSignal! This guide will help you migrate from your current messaging platform to OneSignal with minimal disruption.

 1. Enable Debug Logging in the OneSignal SDK.

-2. Test on real devices for both platforms.
+2. Test on real devices for all platforms (Android, iOS, Web, etc.).

 3. Verify both foreground and background notification handling.